Krutika77/Gesture-based-mouse-control/README.md

 ```
 Run Mouse.py to see the final result.

+__Note__: Autopy library is only supported on python 3.7 or lower.

 ### Usage
 This program is simple and can be run using command line in system where python is already installed
 ```shell
 Python mouse.py
 ```
 #### Steps:
-1. First, run hands.py, You will see an external window capturing your video and detecting hands.Refer to the image below:
+1. First, run _hands.py_, You will see an external window capturing your video and detecting hands.Refer to the image below:
 ![Hand Image](Img/hand_model_1.JPG)
 2. After a successful run, open mouse.py and run the file.
    Now the screen will appear like this:-